jayrel92/blog/_posts/2016-8-23-First Rack.md

 The 1" flat CAT6 cables looked like spaghetti and made the rack untidy.
 I had to look for another shorter high quality ethernet cables.

-I kept this setup for a few months learning the basics of VMWare vSphere on the Dell servers.
+I kept this setup for a few months learning VMWare ESXi/vSphere on the Dell servers but they were loud, power hungry.
+To cut down on noise and power I decided to go the Whitebox route for a new ESXi Host and NAS.